starcoinorg/thor/README.md

-# Thor - A smart contract spec implementation on the UN for implementing games
+# Thor - A smart contract spec on LN for implementing games

 ## How Thor works
 Assume Bob and Alice want to play Gomoku throw Thor, the workflow is